-This course introduces numerical methods and modeling techniques used to solve practical problems.
-The course provides insights and skills in computational thinking and programming techniques
+This course introduces numerical methods and modeling techniques used to solve practical problems within several engineering disciplines.
+The course provides insights and practical skills in algorithmic thinking and programming techniques.

 Course description for study year 2023-2024.
 Please note that changes may occur.

 In this course you will learn how to model complex problems.
 We use models to understand phenomena and then make better decisions, for example measures to reduce global warming, the spread of infectious diseases.
 Modeling essentially consists of three steps i) formulating the observed phenomenon in the form of a mathematical model ii) solving the model using appropriate techniques iii) comparing the solution of the model with measured data to check whether you have understood the processes.
 In the course, we will work with applied problems from various engineering disciplines.
 Examples of methods and models that can be lectured: numerical derivative, numerical integration, Monte Carlo and boot strapping methods, inverse methods, numerical solution of ordinary and partial differential equations, simulated annealing, lattice Boltzmann models, random walk models, box (compartment) models.

 The course is based on the programming language Python.
 You will work in groups of up to three students, but you can also choose to work alone.
 The assignments will focus on teaching you how we can simplify observed phenomena, and then formulate the phenomena mathematically.
 You will examine the strengths and weaknesses of the model by comparing the solution of the models with observed data and with analytical solutions in special cases.
 We will teach you how to code efficiently in Python, both by creating functions and classes.
 You will also learn how to present the results in a report.
 After completing the course, you will have good prerequisites for carrying out a larger project assignment, such as a master's thesis.

 Advanced knowledge of algorithms and algorithmic thinking, and apply it to formulate and solve discrete and continuous problems